-MYRTLE BEACH/FLORENCE/LUMBERTON (WBTW) – We are now officially in hurricane season.
+MYRTLE BEACH/FLORENCE/LUMBERTON (WBTW) – We will officially be in hurricane season on June.
 Below is information designed to help keep you and your family safe before the next dangerous storm arrives.

 Before the storm